rovaughn/platform-docs/platform/manual/tutorial/explore-data-apis.rst

    $ hasura api-console

-This will open up the ``API console`` and show you the ``API explorer`` page which you can use to understand the APIs provided by the Data microservice.
+This will open up the ``API console`` and show you the ``API explorer`` page which you can use to understand the APIs provided by the data microservice.

 .. image:: ../../../img/platform/manual/tutorial/tutorial-api-console.png